usamausman/code-kata-shopping-cart/README.md

 3. Add code to handle basic pricing
 4. Read and price multiple items at once
 5. Apply discounts after counting

+## Notes

+* Ignores any characters that do not have an associated cost